How to Root Out Bias from Your Decision-Making Process

 The survivorship bias is one of the most common misconceptions in the startup and business world, resulting in the overwhelming focus on success.

-Without sufficient insight, we tend to assign high attention to success stories and tales of survival while ignoring the failures that go untalked about.
+Without sufficient insight, we tend to assign high attention to success stories and tales of survival while ignoring the failures.

 According to Bloomberg, survivorship bias becomes insidious in that the winners may not even know why they came out on top.
 In fact, luck and timing probably played larger roles than most realize or will admit, especially those busy praising their incisive strategy and bold leadership.